wzhu0815/Project2/README.md

  **We decided to review flight delays and cancellations from various airlines and airports in the United States.
 Although there is a lot of data containing flight delays and cancellations, we sourced the data from Kaggle.com and analyzed it for January 1, 2018.**

-**We developed a website using various tools allowing the user with general information we analyzed on flight delays and cancellations:**
+**We developed a website using various tools containing general information on flight delays and cancellations.
+The website includes**
 - General Information about Flight Delays & Cancellations
-- A dashboard that will allow the user to gather flight delay and cancellation details for a specific airline and airport
+- A dashboard that will allow the user to gather information on flight delay and cancellation for a specific airlines and airports
-- Map displaying the airport with flight delays
+- Map displaying the cities with airports with flight delays information
-- Chart containing flight information
+- A chart containing flight information
 - Links to airline and airport news' websites